Nell Carter in 1972 (Getty Images / Redferns / Gilles Petard)

 Not long after the wedding, Carter’s beloved grandmother died.
 While she was still reeling from that blow, her marriage dissolved.
 And as she was wrangling with the divorce paperwork and aftermath, she began developing headaches and odd sensory symptoms.
 A trip to the hospital in agonizing pain led to surgery for two brain aneurysms.
 Carter came through the surgery and made a full recovery, but that wasn’t her only medical problem – she also suffered from Type 2 diabetes.
 She managed her disease with insulin injections and spoke out to encourage others with symptoms of diabetes to get them checked before it was too late.

-The new year promised to be a busy one for Carter, who in 2003 was looking forward to the release of a new movie, Swing, and an upcoming stage role in the musical Raisin (based on the play A Raisin in the Sun).
-But on January 23, 2003, Carter died of heart disease, complicated by her diabetes.
+The new year promised to be a busy one for Carter, who in 2003 was looking forward to the release of a new movie, Swing, and an upcoming stage role in the musical Raisin (based on the play A Raisin in the Sun by Lorraine Hansberry).
+But on Jan.
+23, 2003, Carter died of heart disease, complicated by her diabetes.
 Though her career was strong at the time of her death, money issues still plagued her and she had just $200 to her name.

 Nell Carter's short life – she was just 54 when she died – was filled with highs and lows.
 But it's cheering to note that what we remember her for is not the diseases that plagued her, nor the personal tragedies, money problems or addictions… it's her work.
 We remember her Tony-winning turn on Broadway and, especially, we remember the humor, sass and heart she brought to her namesake, Nell Harper.
 Carter would be happy to know that ten years after her death, she's defined not by her heartbreaks but by her successes.